slavaandrejev/simdtrans/README.md

 We can see that bytes that were arranged vertically now are arranged horizontally.
 With one caveat: the arrangement skips some elements.
-For example, 00 and 20 used one above another, but there was 10 between them.
+For example, 00 and 20 used to be one above another, but there was 10 between them.
 Now they are horizontally adjacent.

 We can try to shuffle elements around to get them in the right order, but this will take precious CPU cycles.
 We can avoid it.
 Here comes the main idea of the algorithm.
 Let's ignore the changes in the adjacency!
-We will continue swaps with the increasing size bytes like in the classical Eklundh and do the final arrangement in the very end.
+We will continue swaps with increasing number of bytes like in the classical Eklundh and do the final arrangement at the very end.

 ```gas
 .macro transpose2x2x1 rfrom:req, offset:req, regto1:req, regto2:req